turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

 That's going to blow up since we don't have a `remote` method.

-Create one that
-delegates to the `:new` method:
+#### Connecting to `remote`

+What does `remote` represent?
+It's our connection to the external service -- which itself is really a repository of ratings.
+Get it?

+Let's implement `remote` to create a new instance of `RatingsRepository`:

 ```ruby
 def self.remote